Leopold Cafe Shines at SOS Nitelife Excellence Awards 2024 | Business

 - India

-In an extravagant ceremony at Mumbai's Jio World Convention Centre on January 18, 2025, the SOS Nitelife Excellence Awards celebrated notable achievements in the nightlife and hospitality sectors.
-Supported by the Confederation of Real Estate Developers' Association of India - Maharashtra Chamber of Housing Industry (CREDAI - MCHI), the event recognized leading venues and personalities for their significant contributions.
+Mumbai's vibrant nightlife and hospitality sector took center stage at the SOS Nitelife Excellence Awards 2024, held on January 18, 2025, at the Grand Jio World Convention Centre.
+The prestigious event acknowledged remarkable achievements, supported by the Confederation of Real Estate Developers' Association of India's Maharashtra Chamber of Housing Industry (CREDAI - MCHI).

-Among the star recipients was the legendary Leopold Cafe, earning the Iconic Restaurant of the Year 2024 award.
-Located in Colaba, Leopold is renowned for its rich history, cultural significance, and resilience, having stood strong since 1871 and overcoming adverse events like the 26/11 terrorist attacks and the COVID-19 pandemic.
-The award was presented by distinguished figures, including CREDAI MCHI officials and film producer Suneel Darshan.
+A highlight of the evening was the Iconic Restaurant of the Year 2024 award being bestowed upon Leopold Cafe, a cultural beacon in Mumbai's Colaba.
+Mr. Rustom Dehmiri and Mrs. Jahan Nargolwala received the award from an esteemed panel including Keval Valambhia and TD Joseph from CREDAI MCHI, and filmmaker Suneel Darshan.
+This accolade reflects Leopold Cafe's storied past and dedication to providing unforgettable experiences.

-The awards ceremony highlighted various categories, celebrating excellence across Mumbai's vibrant hospitality scene, with honors going to celebrated nightclubs, restaurants, and leaders in the industry.
-The event underscored the thriving spirit of Mumbai's nightlife, bringing together industry leaders, celebrities, and enthusiasts to honor the innovative and enduring contributions to the city's social fabric.
+Established in 1871, Leopold Cafe has evolved significantly, growing from a 'Dispensing Chemist' to its current status as a staple cafe and bar.
+Known for its resilient spirit, having survived events like the 26/11 attack and weathering the COVID-19 pandemic, it remains a cherished locale for locals and tourists alike, representing a blend of history and excellent service.

 (With inputs from agencies.)